 Groups opposing the state’s election reform law rejoiced on Oct.
 29 when the secretary of state concluded the referendum against the law has enough signatures to appear on the 2014 ballot.

-Arizona's voter registration numbers have risen by about 2,300 since the last report in April.Read More »
+Arizona's voter registration numbers have dropped by about 3,000 since the last report in July.Read More »